be4zad/dotfiles/README.md

 Edit [user] part in `git/.gitconfig` file and replace name, email and signing key with yourselves parameters.

 ## Notes
-1. The script `install_vim_plugins.sh` will install Vim plugins and build YouCompleteMe, and must use after running stow commands to work.
-If you don't want to build, send Ctrl-C easily, when building.

-2. It's good to have backup of your dotfiles, although Stow do it for you probably.
+1. It's good to have backup of your dotfiles, although Stow do it for you probably.

-3. With above commands in Uninstall part, Vim plugins won't be uninstall; Just dotfiles will be removed and plugins disabled.
+2. With above commands in Uninstall part, Vim plugins won't be uninstall; Just dotfiles will be removed and plugins disabled.
 You can remove ~/.vim directory for do that: (Not recommended)

 ```
 rm -rf ~/.vim